M-BECKER2/Code-Obfuscation-Challenge/README.md

 determines if it is true or false.
 If we consider values A and B- if we XOR them, it will always be true.
 If XOR A with A and B with B, we will always output false.
 The XOR cipher is built on this principle.
-Madelyn Becker
-December 12, 2023
-MalWe can see that in the print function, we’re given an encrypted phrase gocf`&/~gc|*fy/~go/lckh*ie}*lbnfcoamj*< for us to solve.
+We can see that in the print function, we’re given an encrypted phrase gocf`&/~gc|*fy/~go/lckh*ie}*lbnfcoamj*< for us to solve.
 We are given three pieces of information, the variable cat, and two definitions- tobinary and crossed.
 We can see that crossed calls for cat and a, and uses ^.